Bacon Jam Recipe

 - Remove Thyme sprigs and allow the mixture to cool.

-- You can then pulse the jam a few times in your food processor for a finer jam or leave it as is chunkier.
+- You can then pulse the jam a few times in your food processor for a finer jam or leave it as is.
+Up to you.

 - Once completely cool, store in airtight jars in your refrigerator for up to 3 weeks.

 - Heat it up a bit to enjoy on whatever you like.
-If you need to after reheating adding a TBS or so of water if the jam is to thick.
+If you need to after reheating adding a TBS or so of water if the jam is too thick.

 I love the Hattfield Applewood bacon.
 Cool recipe!